Eddie sez:

 Flying IFR is a challenge for any pilot flying any aircraft.
 You might think a pilot flying solo would have double the workload of a pilot in a two-pilot cockpit; but I think it is probably triple.
-I've asked the finest pilots I know who fly as single pilots to come up with what they think are the most important things to place on a safety checklist.
-Here is what they came up with.

 There are a number of existing checklists to help pilots in single-pilot cockpits prepare, organize, and safely fly.
 While torturing the mnemonic a bit, the FAA’s “IMSAFE” works well as does the private pilot’s “ARROW” reminder.
 The NBAA offers a single-pilot risk management guide.
 But there is no such thing as a “one size fits all” checklist for single-pilot cockpits.
 The things to do and space available for a CJ2 pilot, for example, is a world away from a pilot taking a Citabria through its paces.
 What follows is a starting point, ready for customization.